dexgs/livestreaming/README.md

 ## Dependencies

-ShaRT depends on [SRT](https://github.com/Haivision/srt) version `1.5.0` and [PicoHTTPParser](https://github.com/h2o/picohttpparser) against which it links statically.
-It also depends on `openssl`, `libcrypto` and `libpthread` being available on the host system.
-You also need `cmake` installed in order to compile SRT.
+ShaRT depends on [SRT](https://github.com/Haivision/srt) and [PicoHTTPParser](https://github.com/h2o/picohttpparser) which are vendored in the `thirdparty/` directory and linked statically.
+It also depends on `openssl`, `libcrypto` and `libpthread` which must be provided by the host system. `cmake` is required to compile SRT.

 ## Building